 - During your trial Each time you launch NVivo, you will see the NVivo Trial dialog.
 Select the edition that you want to use and then click Launch NVivo.

 - At any time (during or after your trial) Go to File > Options then on the General tab, change the Edition.
 You'll need to close and re-open NVivo.

-Identify which edition you're using by the color of the status bar or Backstage view—just click the File tab on the ribbon.
+Identify which edition you're using by the color of the status bar or Backstage view—just click the File tab at the top left of the screen.
 NVivo Pro is blue and NVivo Plus is purple.

 Trial NVivo without data